These are some of the best places to travel to in Japan in 2019.

 Best time to go: Summer for beautiful beaches, kayaking, boat cruises and cycling.
 Autumn for sprawling views of the sea and fall foliage at Kankakei Gorge in the center of the island.

 A quieter side of Shibuya with chic dessert cafes and boutiques, Daikanyama (or Daikanyamacho) proper and the next-door sidestreets of Sarugakucho deserve a little urban exploration.
-Newer developments have made it easier than ever to get to here from Shibuya station — a once confusing maze of dead ends now a breezy stroll.
-A slew of other new urban projects in the area set to open in 2019 will lead travelers beyond the famous Shibuya Crossing intersection area.
+Newer developments have made it easier than ever to get to here from Shibuya station—a once confusing maze of dead ends now a breezy stroll.

 Don’t miss: Take a leisurely stroll to Daikanyama via Shibuya Stream partially along Shibuya River walkway.
 By day, check out T-site — one of the world’s most beautiful bookstores.
 By night, hit up Spring Valley Brewery’s outdoor terrace for craft beer and one of the many local bars later on.

 When to go: Daikanyama is trendy in any season, but the nearby grassy Saigoyama Park has cherry blossoms in spring.
-Another cool feature nearby coming in July 2019 is the 3,000-square-meter public skydeck at the highly anticipated Shibuya Scramble Square tower.
+Another cool feature nearby is the 3,000-square-meter public skydeck at the Shibuya Scramble Square tower.

 The focus on traditional Japan sometimes overshadows what’s going on now.
 With a population of around 1.5 million, Fukuoka’s colorful, lively and open people in the southern Kyushu region are paving the way for progressiveness, whether it’s new ideas (with its genius “Startup Cafe”) or chipping away at the country’s conservative social views.